msvolenski/virtual-agora/Linguakit-master/README.md

 * **Entity linking** (parameter `link`): Returns a list of terms which represent Wikipedia entities.
 Besides, the input text is annotated with those terms and their links to Wikipedia.
 Requires Internet conection since it runs via Web API service.
 The output can be in two formats: `json` (default) and `xml`.

 * **Summarizer** (parameter `sum`): Returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
-This module requires Internet conection since it runs using a Web API.
 The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

 * **Conjugator** (parameter `conj`): Returns the verb inflection if you enter the infinitive form.
-Pay attention that the input is not a file but a string: the infinitive verb.
+Pay attention that the input is not a file but a string, the infinitive verb, and the module should be used like this:  `./linguakit conj pt "fazer" -s -pb`.
 The module is working for three languages: Galician, Spanish and Portuguese.
 In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`-pe`), brasilian portuguese after the spelling agreement (`-pb`),  european portuguese before the spelling agreement (`-pen`), brasilian portuguese before the spelling agreement (`-pbn`).
 The output is in json format.
 This module requires Internet conection since it runs using a Web API.

 ## Requirements
-* GNU/LINUX (bash + perl)
+Depending on your GNU/Linux version or distribution, you may need to install some CPAN Perl modules:
+* *Getopt::ArgParse* Perl module.
+* *LWP::UserAgent* Perl module.
+* *HTTP::Request::Common* Perl module.
 * *Storable* Perl module.

-To install it, you may use CPAN:
+To install them, you may use the -MCPAN interface at the command line:
 ```
-cpan>install Storable
+sudo perl -MCPAN -e 'install (Getopt::ArgParse)'
+sudo perl -MCPAN -e 'install (LWP::UserAgent)'
+sudo perl -MCPAN -e 'install (HTTP::Request::Common)'
+sudo perl -MCPAN -e 'install (Storable)'
 ```

 ## Installation